Submissions

 We welcome submissions year-round responding to works in the Metropolitan Museum of Art’s permanent collection and select past special exhibits - all areas, including painting, drawing, sculpture, photography, costume, musical instruments, and the Met building itself.
 All styles are welcome from poets around the world.

-Please note: we get a number of submissions about works in other museums, and we get many that are simply not ekphrastic poems.
-Only ekphrastic poems about artwork at the Met will be considered.
-Please note the piece(s) in your cover letter.
-Thank you!
+Please Note: We get a number of submissions about works in other museums, and we get many that are simply not ekphrastic poems.
+We are unable to respond to these entries.
+Only ekphrastic poems about artwork at the Met will be considered and responded to.
+Please note the artwork(s) in your cover letter.

 Current Calls